KYRGYZSTAN: "Registration only gives you permission to exist"

 The Chui-Bishkek Justice Department in the capital Bishkek registered a public association of the Falun Gong Chinese spiritual movement on 26 January 2018, according to Falun Gong sources.
 The Justice Department refused to confirm or deny this to Forum 18 on 5 July 2019.

 A Falun Gong association was registered in July 2004, but - under Chinese pressure - was liquidated by Bishkek's Lenin District Court in February 2005.

-However, in 2019 the Osh community was registered not as an independent community but as a branch of their community in the capital Bishkek, Jehovah's Witnesses told Forum 18 on 26 June.
+However, on 30 November 2018 the Osh community was registered not as an independent community but as a branch of the Jehovah's Witness national centre in the capital Bishkek, Jehovah's Witnesses told Forum 18 on 26 June.
 "But it was a positive development that we finally received registration."